dazinator/Changify/README.md

                                         removeHandler: (handler) => SomeEvent -= handler)
                                     .IncludeResubscribingHandlerTrigger((trigger) => monitor.OnChange((o, n) => trigger()))
                                     .IncludeDeferredResubscribingHandlerTrigger((trigger) => monitor.OnChange((o, n) => trigger()))
+                                    .IncludeDelayTokenProducer(async () =>                                         // configure a delay for the current change token to be signalled - this delegate fires each time a new token is produced.
+                                        new DelayInfo(TimeSpan.FromSeconds(10), CancellationToken.None))
+                                    .IncludeDatetimeScheduledTokenProducer(async () => {
+                                        // return a datetime for when the current change token is to be signalled - this delegate fires each time a new token is produced.
+                                        return DateTime.UtcNow.AddSeconds(25);
+                                    }, CancellationToken.None)
                                     .Build(out var producerLifetime);

             var signalled = false;